Days: 0 - 5

 Next to U3 Feldstraße

 Nice hotel.
 Great location.
-There's a subway stop just down the street and there are a good selection of restaurants close by.
-The room was spacious and the air conditioning worked well.
-This was going to be an important theme on the entire trip!
-Oh yeah,...great Internet, also an important theme.
+There's a subway stop just down the street and a good selection of restaurants nearby.
+The room was spacious, and the air conditioning worked well.
+This was going to be an important theme for the entire trip!
+Oh yeah, great Internet, also an important theme.

 Hotel Alster Hof